 Is RCS a Valid Successor to SMS Messaging?

 It’s hard to ignore the fact that five billion people around the world send and receive traditional text messages.
 With their limitations (since they were invented almost three decades ago), it’s a surprise that they remain so popular.
-RCS universal messaging delivers all of the traditional features of SMS but with a less limited design, and it’s clear that carriers and businesses alike are beginning to warm to the protocol.
+RCS universal messaging delivers all of the traditional features of SMS but with a less limited design, and it’s clear that carriers and businesses are beginning to warm to the protocol.